 We focus on this thread on the stats of passing accuracy and not the number of passes: choosing quality, instead of quantity.
-We also only take into account players who have more than 200 minutes played in this season.
+We also only take into account players’ passes who have more than 200 minutes played in this season.

 All stats are taken from WhoScored, so we retract from any incorrect information.
-Still, the players we highlight in this article noteworthy of your attention and some of them will definitely surprise you.
+Still, the players passes that we highlight in this article are noteworthy of your attention and some of them will definitely surprise you.

 The player with the highest passing accuracy in La Liga is Anuah Mohamed from Real Valladolid, with a stunning 94%.
 However, he only played 47 minutes and was never a starter for his team (he probably should?).